-5.9. .
+5.9.
 Inbound Routing

-DID numbers received from SaskTel were mapped to extensions using the incoming call handling treatment of the receiving trunk group.
+DID numbers received from Time Warner Cable were mapped to extensions using the incoming call handling treatment of the receiving trunk group.
 Use the change inc-call-handling-trmt command to create an entry for each DID number.
-Note that two digits of the DID numbers have been blurred out for security reasons.